choice404/botbox/README.md

 ---

 ## About

+A discord bot template generator to help create discord bots quickly and easily.
+Forget about the boilerplate and focus on what really matters, what your bot will do.

 **Bot Box** is built using Python and `discord.py`, offering a boilerplate codebase for quickly building Discord bot projects.
 It includes a cog-based architecture, `.env` management, and built-in utilities for automating bot configuration and extension development.